volab/IoT_EPS/_1_userDoc/source/generalProgress.rst

 ====================================================================================================
 PCB equipment
 ====================================================================================================
-Equiped and tested in may/2021
+Version 1 : Equipped and tested in may/2021

 ..
 ATTENTION::